About the course

 - GCSE (Grade C / Level 4 or above) in English and maths, or appropriate equivalent qualification;*

-- Professional Skills tests in maths and English prior to course registration;
+- Functional skills tests prior to course registration;

 - equivalent qualifications, especially those gained from overseas will require NARIC verification, or similar.